Different Types of Dental Implants Allow for Advanced Customization

 Implant Types

 When dental implants were first developed over thirty years ago, there was essentially just one type.
 Since then, the science has continued to advance so that many more patients can experience the benefits of dental implants.
 The type of dental implant that we use is based on the type of dental restoration that the patient needs.
 Dental implants can support a single replacement tooth, a few teeth in a row, or a full arch of upper or lower teeth.
-Some implants are designed to be loaded immediately, which means that you leave our office with a dental restoration in place on the same day as your dental implant surgery.
+During preliminary appointments, you and your doctor may decide on implants that are designed to be loaded immediately.
+In this case you may be able to leave our office with temporary dental restorations in place.

 Implant-supported Crowns